Find out more about the Belongil Creek and view the Belongil Creek Floodplain studies and plans.

 Run-off to Belongil Creek is also impacted by:

-Belongil Creek opens to the ocean and is know as an ICOLL, an intermittently closed and open lagoon system.
+Belongil Creek opens to the ocean and is known as an ICOLL, an intermittently closed and open lagoon system.